CypherLLC/Cash-App-Clone-V2/README.md

 > [!NOTE]
 > This is a very outdated version of our clone.
 We Recommend using the V5 CA Clone as it has all the animations and it is 1:1
-# CA Clone V2

-Experience the look and feel of the original Cash App interface with this V2 clone, faithfully recreated for educational purposes.
-As the official app has evolved significantly, this version offers developers and learners a chance to explore the earlier UI design and mobile development techniques in a hands-on way.

 | Page | V2 | V5 |
 | ------------- | ------------- | ------------- |